DDMAL/cantus/README.md

 Superuser created successfully.
 ```

-Using your admin credentials, verify that you are able to log into the admin django site, which is located in http://localhost:8000/admin/
+Using your admin credentials, verify that you are able to log into the admin django site, which should be located in http://localhost:8000/admin/

 When navigating through any of the tables in the admin interface (e.g., Manuscripts, Concordances, and Chants), they will appear to be empty.